-Kiosk Application
+Bangor Hydro Kiosk

 Presented to

 Bangor Hydro Electric Company

 Proposed by

 ASAP Media Services

 University of Maine

 June 20th, 2012

 Introduction

 Bangor Hydroelectric Company (Bangor Hydro) is engaged in educating its 100,000 customers in central and eastern Maine and the general public to the benefits of heat pump technology.
 Using digital kiosks and web portals, Bangor Hydro plans to communicate the greater efficiency and cost-effectiveness of air-source and geothermal heat pumps over traditional oil and gas systems.
 To promote adoption, Bangor Hydro has specifically targeted high-school students and tradeshow attendees as key audiences for promoting heat pump technology in the region.
 Bangor Hydro has approached ASAP Media Services (ASAP) as a potential creative collaborator who brings fresh ideas to its proposed three-phase project.
 In response, ASAP offers the following proposal brief to detail the scope and nature of an effective collaboration.